jonprindiville/img-jonprovolone-ca/README.md

 virtualenv is probably best

 Requirements:
-- bottle (I am using 0.11.6)
+- [bottle][bottle] (I am using 0.11.6)
-- Pillow (I am using 2.1.0)
+- [Pillow][pillow] (I am using 2.1.0)
 - libjpeg-devel (in order for Pillow to decode JPEGs)

 Running
 -------
-Executing img-jonpro.py will currently use bottle's built-in server.
-On Dreamhost this will be served by Passenger (via Apache)
+Executing jonprovolone.py will currently use bottle's built-in server.
+On Dreamhost this will be served by Passenger via Apache.